 12. Ryozen Kannon

 Next to Kodai-ji is the underrated Ryozen Kannon complex.
 The World War II memorial is fairly off the beaten path but is famous for the 500 ton Buddha statue and wishing stone, as well as memorial tablets for soldiers who died in the war.
+Want to see cherry blossoms in Kyoto without the crowds?
 There are also a number of beautiful magnolia and cherry blossom trees in the garden if you want to take photos without being photo bombed by 100 people.
 Entry costs 300 Yen and the complex opens from 8:40 AM to 4:20 PM.

 Hotel recommendation: Kaede Guesthouse is located in a prime spot close to downtown Kyoto.
 You can get to Gion district within 15 minutes on foot, or take the train or bus to other major sightseeing spots.
 Their front desk sells the 500 Yen day passes for buses and are happy to help recommend places to visit and restaurants to check out.
 Click here to check current rates and availability at Kaede Guesthouse or click here for other highly rated hotels in Kyoto!